Frequently Asked Questions

 Q: Do we have to reference the contract numbers on the purchase orders we submit?

 Yes.
 That is the only way you are guaranteed the contract pricing.
 In addition, this is a good practice for auditing purposes.

 The DigitalEdge Contract numbers #ESD112-DE-15A, #ESD112-DE-15B, #ESD112-DE-16A, #ESD112-DE-18A, and #ESD112-DE-19A are listed on the individual product pages.
 The following wording is to appear on the purchasing document:

 DigitalEdge #ESD112-DE-__ ( insert contract number here)

 With a few exceptions, shipping and handling costs are included in most contract prices.
-Some exceptions include interactive whiteboards and flat panel displays, which are costly for the vendor to ship.
+Some exceptions apply such as interactive whiteboards and flat panel displays, which are costly for the vendor to ship.